peteryej/email_cluster/SETUP.md

 ### 4. Testing the Application

 #### Local Testing
-1. Set up credentials with redirect URI: `http://localhost:5000/api/auth/callback`
+1. Ensure `credentials.json` is in the project root directory
-2. Run: `python backend/app.py`
+2. Run: `source venv/bin/activate && python3 backend/app.py`
 3. Visit: `http://localhost:5000`
+4. Click "Login with Gmail" and follow the desktop app authentication flow

 #### Production Testing
-1. Set up credentials with redirect URI: `http://your-server-ip/api/auth/callback`
+1. Ensure `credentials.json` is in the project root directory
 2. Deploy with: `sudo ./deploy.sh`
 3. Visit: `http://your-server-ip`
+4. Click "Login with Gmail" and follow the desktop app authentication flow

 ### 5. Usage Instructions